 - One study found that ⅓ of individuals seeking housing will face discrimination and be denied housing based on their mental illness.

 - Often times, minimum income or affordability requirements will be imposed upon prospective tenants, to which those who are more likely to be of lower socioeconomic status (youth, people with disabilities, single mothers, newcomers) will be unlikely to meet.

-- A study by CMHC found that in Winnipeg, Indigenous populations are commonly denied housing.
+- A study by CMHC found that in Winnipeg, Indigenous Peoples are commonly denied housing.
 One in three individuals surveyed scoping out a potential listing were told it had already been rented, thus pushing the individual to seek housing in uninhabitable regions.

 - Research demonstrates that LGBTQ2S individuals consistently experience housing discrimination based on gender identity and/or sexual orientation, whether as individuals or as couples.

 From these findings, it is clear that individuals who find themselves subjected to discrimination based on singular or variously intersected elements of their identity consistently face barriers to obtaining housing.
 This is further compounded by the structural epidemic of unaffordable housing in Canada and the magnitude of Canadians in need of social housing.
 In Ontario alone, 171,360 are on wait lists for rent-geared-to-income units.
-Indigenous populations specifically are overrepresented in the general population of those in need of housing in all provinces and territories.
+Indigenous Peoples specifically are overrepresented in the general population of those in need of housing in all provinces and territories.